 fbtrack

-Introduced in the King’s Speech, the Renters Rights Bill is Labour’s version of the Renters (Reform) Bill, which did not pass through Parliament before the end of the Conservative Government.
+Introduced in the King’s Speech, the Renters’ Rights Bill is Labour’s version of the Renters (Reform) Bill, which did not pass through Parliament before the end of the Conservative Government.

-Currently in its draft phase, this new legislation aims to “give greater rights and protections to people renting their homes”.
+This new legislation aims to “give greater rights and protections to people renting their homes”.
 However, what does the Bill contain and when will it be made into law?

 What does the Renters Rights Bill contain?